 "We can't fire every gun the Military Channel requested," explained Senior Curator Phil Schreier.
 "Some of the guns are too old and others are too valuable.
 They appeared to be happy with the results."

 The results were a collection of great shots down at the NRA headquarters range.
-Schreier and Willis broke out the shotguns for battle of clay targets, Senior Curator Doug Wicklund offered up his 1860 Mosby's Rangers pistol for the steel targets, and the most impressive was the Maxim 08/15.
+Schreier and Willis broke out the shotguns for a battle of clay targets, Senior Curator Doug Wicklund offered up his 1860 Mosby's Rangers pistol for the steel targets, and the most impressive activity of the night came with the unleashing of Phil's Maxim 08/15.
 Each of these encounters will be seen on Season 2 of Triggers.

 Setting up a variety of targets, the most visually impression was the Maxim versus the water bottle.
-And while our pictures were great, I can't wait to see how everything comes together when the show reappears on the Military Channel airwaves later this fall.
+And while our photos came out great, I can't wait to see how everything comes together when the show reappears on the Military Channel later this fall.
 And, as everything wrapped up around 4 am in the morning, I can't wait to head home and catch some Zzzs.